mendhak/mendhak.github.io/_posts/2019-07-30-jekyll-widget-github-card.md

 You will need to copy the include template, and the sass styling as well.

-[View include](https://github.com/mendhak/mendhak.github.io/blob/master/_includes/repo_card.html){: .btn .btn--info }  [View scss](https://github.com/mendhak/mendhak.github.io/blob/master/_sass/github-repo-card.scss){: .btn .btn--info }
+[_include/repo-card.html](https://github.com/mendhak/mendhak.github.io/blob/master/_includes/repo_card.html){: .btn .btn--info }  [_sass/github-repo-card.scss](https://github.com/mendhak/mendhak.github.io/blob/master/_sass/github-repo-card.scss){: .btn .btn--info }

 I am using the minimal-mistakes theme, which includes Font Awesome for the icons.
-You may have to tweak the CSS as well for your own themes.
+You may have to tweak the scss for your own themes.

 ## Background